TimITSolutions/federation_environment_getting_started/README.md

 2. Update ```docker-compose.yaml```: replace ```/home/dataset``` in line 31 with your local path of the [dataset folder](./dataset).
 3. Place your ```submission.zip``` in ```docker_scripts/```.
 4. Execute the docker compose environment: ```docker compose up```
-5. Track the results in mlflow through [http://localhost:3001/](http://localhost:3001/)
+5. Track the results in MLflow through [http://localhost:3001/](http://localhost:3001/)

 **Test on a machine with a NVIDIA GPU**: Correct files are ```docker-compose.yaml``` and ```docker_scripts/execute_code```.
 This setup reflects the exact setup on our model-to-data platform.
 Set up the Nvidia container toolkit on [Ubuntu](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) or [Windows](https://developer.nvidia.com/cuda/wsl) before running step (4) in order to run containers with GPU acceleration. <br/>